Skip to content

 However, note that differently from above, we cannot have the “positions” nor the “concentrations” categories be of different lengths as that would violate the rules of a dataframe, so instead each category will be it’s own vector:

-# first make a list for each professor
+# first make a series of vectors, one for each intended column

 "Dr. Megan Bontrager")

-# now make a dataframe out of these lists
+# now make a dataframe out of these vectors

 prof_df